hemicharly/api-gateway-grpc-microservice/README.md

 ##### 2.1.
 Start project in mode development

-* To create proto interfaces in the project, use the bash command in the `script` folder:
+* To create proto interfaces in the project, use the script `script/protoc.sh`:

     `yarn protoc`

 * To start project using docker: